 News Sidewalk sheds in NYC stretch almost 270 miles, according to new map by the DOB Dig into data about the city’s 7,342 active sheds.
 A new interactive map released by the Department of Buildings will allow you to research details of the thousands of New York City sidewalk sheds, like the one seen here on Eighth Avenue.
 Photo Credit: Getty Images / Spencer Platt By Ivan Pereira email@example.com @IvanPer4 Updated April 11, 2018 5:12 PM Print Share fbShare Tweet gShare Email The city is shedding some light on those sprawling sidewalk shelters that seem to be on every Manhattan block.
 The Department of Buildings released an interactive map Wednesday that shows all active permits for sidewalk sheds across the five boroughs.
 Often confused with scaffolding, the sheds are required for any construction work or building renovation project involving facades so that pedestrians can walk underneath protected from debris.
 The map allows New Yorkers to see the age, borough, community board, permits and other details for every sidewalk shed in the city, according to the DOB.
 As of Wednesday, there were 7,342 active sidewalk shed permits, stretching a combined length of almost 270 miles.
 The sheds remain in place on average for 293 days.
 Manhattan led the city with roughly 3,400 sheds, according to the data.
 Buildings Commissioner Rick Chandler said he hopes the interactive data and map can help monitor the structures and hold building owners accountable for their construction projects.
 “We are excited to deliver another data-driven tool to help New Yorkers learn more about our city’s built environment,” he said in a statement.
 By Ivan Pereira firstname.lastname@example.org @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.